SJTU-ViSYS-team/VisFly/readme.md

 If you are in a hurry to use VisFly, you could try to reset the git to previous version.
 Or you can directly tell me via email or Issues on github, and I will fix these issues in next code push.

-2. We have added moving objects and their position/collision detection in beta branch.
-And, we will primarily update beta branch for more usages.
-The dataset for beta should be download here [visfly-beta](https://huggingface.co/datasets/LiFanxing/visfly-beta).
+2. We will primarily update beta branch for more usage, It is hard to maintain main branch, because includes too many immature details to modify one by one.
+We have added moving objects and their position/collision detection in beta branch.
+The dataset for beta should be download here [visfly-beta](https://huggingface.co/datasets/LiFanxing/visfly-beta). **In beta branch, we reorganize and upgrade all the files and folders structure to make it more clear to follow.**
 # Installation
 ## Clone the repository
 Clone the repository to local.